Alternative Insight

 - Paramilitary units and missiles could damage U.S. military facilities in Kuwait .

-- More militant groups in the Moslem world could react aggressively in the defense of Iran.
+- Other militant groups in the Moslem world could react aggressively in sympathy with Iran.
 The Middle East and possibly other regions of the world could be in turmoil.

 - Other third world nations that have gained economic power, such as Venezuela, also support Iran and might join in economic reprisals against the United States and Israel.